AdobeDocs/experience-manager-64.es-ES/help/assets/imaging-transcoding-library.md

  -resize
 ```

-Puede configurar las siguientes opciones para el parámetro `-resize` :
+Puede configurar las siguientes opciones para la variable `-resize` parámetro:

 * `X`: `Works similar to AEM.
 For example -resize 319.`

 * `WxH`: `Aspect Ratio will not be maintained, For example -resize 319X319.`

 * `Wx`: `Fixes the width and calculates the height maintaining the aspect ratio.
 For example -resize 319x.`

 * `xH`: `Fixes the height and calculates the width maintaining the aspect ratio.
 For example -resize x319.`

 ```shell
  -AllowUpsampling (Resizes smaller images)